iamsuryakant/googlesearchclone/README.md

 # googlesearchclone
-Making a Google Search Clone using @react
+Making a Google Search Clone using React